tri170391/webRTC-test/INSTRUCTIONS.md

 ## Requirements

 - Keep in mind that we'll focus on code efficiency and readability.
-- You shall provide some code that you consider production ready.
+- You shall provide some code that you consider **production ready**.
 - The single objective of this test is to evaluate how you handle the business logic, not the UI/UX. **Do not waste your time on front-end stuff**.

 ## How to answer this test